Edirom/Edirom-Online-Course/README.md

 ### Block 1

-- introduction and history
+(a) introduction and history
-- short introduction into Docker
-- build process with sample edition
+(b) build process with sample edition (with short introduction into Docker) (c) typical contents and structure of Edirom Online

--